unwritten-code/dystopia/README.md

 *  `A Hello World app in a supported framework`
 * Select `Axum` for the framework

-This will set up the project with teh necessary files and dependencies.
+This will set up the project with the necessary files and dependencies.

 ## Local Development
 To run your backend project locally, follow these steps: